“The task of the writer is to take the past out of the archive and relocate it in a body.” Hilary Mantel, Reith Lecture 2017

 THE WALTER SCOTT PRIZE

 I've loved historical fiction all my life.
-When I was a child, Geoffrey Trease was my favourite author.
-The Crown of Violet plunged me into the luminous light of ancient Athens, with all its political skulduggery.
-Cue for Treason swept me into the theatrical world of Tudor England.
-I thrilled to the stories of courage and comradeship in the Roman novels of Rosemary Sutcliffe.
+When I was a child, Geoffrey Trease was my favourite author and I thrilled to the stories of courage and comradeship in the Roman novels of Rosemary Sutcliffe.

 The prize has its base at Abbotsford in the Scottish Borders, the romantic home of Sir Walter Scott, whose legacy the prize celebrates.
 It's awarded every year in June at the Borders Book Festival in Melrose.
 But although its roots are in Scotland, the prize has a world-wide reach, being open to books first published in the previous year in the UK, Ireland or the Commonwealth.
 Every year, a rich and fascinating mix of stories from many parts of the world is set before the judges.
 It's never easy to choose between them.